thapelolebea46/survey-web-app/README.md

 📌 Overview

-This project was created as part of a practical assessment for an internship opportunity.

 The goal is to demonstrate the ability to build a full-stack application that handles user input, data storage, and basic data analysis.